MightyBurger/curveball/README.md

 Curveball is written in Rust.

-This repository is a Cargo workspace, and it contains the following crates:
+This repository is a Cargo workspace with the following crates:

 - `curveball` - Binary crate; compiles to the CLI tool.
 - `curvebird` - Binary crate; compiles to the GUI tool.